Tang-Tensor-Trends/quickbooks-eula/PRIVACY_POLICY.md

 9. Contact Information

-If you have questions or concerns about this Privacy Policy, contact us at: [Your LLC Name]
+If you have questions or concerns about this Privacy Policy, contact us at: TANG TENSOR TRENDS LLC

-Email: [Your Email Address]
+Email: brysontang@gmail.com
-Address: [Your Business Address]